When I left the world of creative and academic writing for technical marketing work, I vowed to use my powers for good.

 As for ROI, as I tell my clients, an investment in my time to produce a meaningful customer story can yield disproportionately positive results.
 I've tried to track actual metrics on this over the years, but my only hard evidence is that the same clients keep hiring me back for more.

-The case study as magic trick
+The case study as a magic trick

 If you look at the problem-solution-results cadence of case study construction from a customer-focused perspective, it becomes something more like this: Challenge, innovation, benefits.

-When I interview my client's customer, they know I'm there on behalf of a technology vendor, so they often want to dive right into the ones and zeroes.
+When I interview my client's customers, they know I'm there on behalf of a technology vendor, so they often want to dive right into the ones and zeroes.
 But I guide them to back up and tell me more of their own story—what the company does, and what challenges they face, independent of technology altogether.
-What's a day in the life?
+What's a day in life?
 I also ask about the interview subject's individual role.
-To put it all into words, I want the full context that makes their own story and their company’s story unique.
+To put it all into words, I want the whole context that makes their own story and their company’s story unique.

 The effect of this is sort of like a magic trick.
 These are, generally speaking, very smart people who are very good at their jobs—but they're not used to talking about it, or answering outside questions.
-Much like my clients, they're absorbed in the world of their own competence and passion, and don't naturally step outside of it long enough to fathom the end-to-end perspective.
+Much like my clients, they're absorbed in the world of their own competence and passion and don't naturally step outside of it long enough to fathom the end-to-end perspective.
 So I do it for them.

-And once I've drawn out the story, and I write a draft and send it back to them, I often get a surprised response: By golly, you're right—this is what I do, and this is how our technology solution story actually went down.
+And once I've drawn out the story, and I write a draft and send it back to them, I often get a surprising response: By golly, you're right—this is what I do, and this is how our technology solution story actually went down.

 In the best cases, when my client checks the story from their standpoint, it triggers new levels of awareness on their part as well.
 Often, they knew the value they offered was good, but they hadn't thought of all the specific ways their solutions might make people's jobs easier or better.